Bruno Metsu: Death and funeral

-Funeral
+Tributes were paid by athletes, politicians and other sporting figures including football manager Claude Le Roy, French minister of sports Valérie Fourneyron, Senegal striker Souleymane Camara and Senegalese President Macky Sall.

-On 18 October 2013, the French city of Dunkirk organised a public ceremony to honor Metsu's memory.
+On 18 October 2013, the French city of Dunkirk organised a public ceremony to honour Metsu's memory.
 It was held around Metsu's coffin at the Salle Pierre Delaporte inside the Stade des Flandres and was attended by about 400 people, including Metsu's widow and sister, Senegal's ambassador to France and the Mayor of Dunkirk.

 On 21 October 2013, Metsu was given an Islamic funeral in the Senegalese capital, Dakar.
 His widow Viviane, their three children, Senegalese president Macky Sall, Senegalese National Assembly president Moustapha Niasse, and several notable Senegalese footballers such as El Hadji Diouf, Khalilou Fadiga, Aliou Cissé, and Ferdinand Coly were among those who attended the funeral held at a Dakar hospital – l'Hôpital Principal de Dakar.
 Metsu's coffin was draped in the Senegalese flag and the green flag of Islam.
 During the funeral, Sall described Metsu as "a model of humanity and virtue" and a "hero among Senegalese heroes".
 Metsu was later buried in the Muslim cemetery of Yoff.